 Parents can help facilitate this process by encouraging a growth mindset.
 When there are poor outcomes (bad test grade, missing homework, etc.) parents should avoid punishments and emotional reactions.
 We should be approaching these as learning opportunities to do better.
 Instead of “You told me you didn’t need to study,” we should use language like “You thought you were prepared, what can we do differently next time?”
 This focus-on-the-future helps reframe problems as things to learn from, not things to avoid and ignore.

 Yes!
 Supporting kids and their independence is the ultimate Goldie Locks balancing act.
 Each kid is different and, therefore, there is no right answer.
 What may be working for a friend and their children, may not necessarily work for yours.
 Just as we are expecting our kids to adapt to their worlds, we should be adapting our strategies as well.

 It is important to not think in extreme black and white thoughts.
 There is a balance that needs to be found.
 Parents can do everything right, but support for our kids often is dependent on how receptive our kids are to receiving help.
 If you and your child have a toxic relationship around academic work, then you may not be the best person to help them move towards independence.
 It really depends on your relationship and whether your involvement is adding value or not.

-What’s the right balance?
+What’s the right balance for Middle School Years?